Yuzurukyun/TsuserverDR/README.md

     - Sends subsequence IC messages to the area range described above.
 Can take either area IDs or area names.
 * **globalic_pre** "prefix"
     - Ensures only IC messages that start with the prefix are sent to the preestablished area range through /globalic (otherwise, just to the current area), or removes the need for a prefix if not given one.
-* **gmlock**
-    - Locks your area.
-Prevents CMs and normal users from entering.
-WARNING: Pending deprecation.
 * **gmself**
     - Logs all opened multiclients as GM.
 * **guide** "ID/char name/edited-to character/showname/char showname/OOC name" "message"